 Imagine a pill with this long list of benefits.
 We’d all be clamoring for it.

-So by all means, strive to exercise regularly in 2022.
+So by all means, strive to exercise regularly in the new year.
 It’s perhaps the most important thing you can do for your health.
 But to improve the odds of success, focus on how movement helps you feel better physically and emotionally—and forget about how it moves the needle on the scale.

 - Essay: The Tyre Nichols Videos Demand Solemnity, Not Sensationalism